Dominican Republic literature: Essays

-The annexationist editorials in the newspaper La Razón, written by Manuel de Jesús Galván (1834–1910), were written in a fluid and pleasant style.
+The annexationist editorials written by Manuel de Jesús Galván in the newspaper La Razón had a fluid and pleasant style.
 Years later, they were complemented by his defense of Pedro Santana, published in the weeklies Oasis and Eco de la Opinión.
-Another important figure in this embryonic stage of national essay writing was Manuel de Jesús Peña y Reynoso, author of essays on the novel Enriquillo by Manuel de Jesús Galván and Fantasías indígena by José Joaquín Pérez.
-But the most notable Dominican literary essayist of the 19th century and the first two decades of the 20th century was Federico García Godoy, who began his critical work in 1882 in the newspaper El Porvenir, extending until the time of his death in 1924.
-His opinions were disseminated in important national and foreign magazines and newspapers and in his works Perfiles y alivios (1907), La hora que pasa (1910), Páginas efímeras (1912), El derrumbe (1916) and Americanismo literario (1918).
-José Ramón López (1866–1922), who originally clung to the gastronomic proposal that associates the triumph of the people with the type of food of its inhabitants, is among the first of a notable number of national intellectuals who, like Américo Lugo (The Dominican State before public law, 1916 and Dominican nationalism, 1923), Francisco Moscoso Puello (Letters to Evelina, 1941), Manuel Arturo Peña Batlle (The Island of the Turtle), Juan Isidro Jimenes Grullón (The Dominican Republic: a fiction, 1965), Joaquín Balaguer (The island upside down, 1983) and Juan Bosch (The pentagon, substitute for imperialism, 1963 and David, biography of a king, 1968), disputed the various ideological currents of the island's essay writing.
-Among them, Peña Batlle, Moscoso Puello and Balaguer, subordinated their production to the current known as Dominican pessimism, which was based on the conservative belief that the Dominican Republic was incapable of developing by itself.
-Others, on the other hand, such as Juan Isidro Jimenes Grullón and Juan Bosch, relied on sociological and historical discourse to review and rectify many of the approaches of their immediate predecessors.
+Another important figure in this embryonic stage of national essay writing was Manuel de Jesús Peña y Reynoso, author of essays on the novel Enriquillo by Manuel de Jesús Galván and Fantasías Indígena by José Joaquín Pérez.
+But the most notable Dominican literary essayist of the 19th century and the first two decades of the 20th century was Federico García Godoy, who began his critical work in 1882 in the newspaper El Porvenir and continued until the time of his death in 1924.
+His opinions were disseminated in important national and foreign magazines and newspapers and in his works Perfiles y Alivios (1907), La Hora Que Pasa (1910), Páginas Efímeras (1912), El Derrumbe (1916), and Americanismo Literario (1918).

+José Ramón López, who originally clung to the gastronomic proposal that associates the triumph of the people with the type of food of its inhabitants, was among the first of a number of national intellectuals who disputed the various ideological currents of the island's essay writing, writers like Américo Lugo with The Dominican State Before Public Law (1916) and Dominican Nationalism (1923), Francisco Moscoso Puello with Letters to Evelina (1941), Manuel Arturo Peña Batlle with The Island of the Turtle, Juan Isidro Jimenes Grullón with The Dominican Republic: A Fiction (1965), Joaquín Balaguer with The island upside down (1983), Juan Bosch with The Pentagon, Ssubstitute For Imperialism (1963), and David, Bography of a King (1968).
+Among them, Peña Batlle, Moscoso Puello, and Balaguer subordinated their thinking and writing to the current known as Dominican pessimism, which was based on the conservative belief that the Dominican Republic was incapable of developing by itself.
+On the other hand, writers such as Juan Isidro Jimenes Grullón and Juan Bosch relied on sociological and historical discourse to review and rectify many of the approaches of their immediate predecessors.